SecretFox/PhotoMode/README.md

 * `/option PhotoMode_Lock "target/random/playerName/self"`, can also be accessed from the command window
 * `/option PhotoMode_Vanity "target/random/playerName/self"`, can also be accessed from the command window
 * `/option PhotoMode_Window true/false` Shows/Hides command window.
 Same as right clicking the icon
-* `/option PhotoMode_Emote "all/playername/target,EmoteName"` Plays client sided emote, for list of emotes see [here](https://github.com/super-jenius/Untold/blob/master/fox/Animation.xml)
 * `/option PhotoMode_StoreEmote1-10 "emoteString"` Stores emote string for PhotoMode_Emote command.
 Stored emote can be called in PhotoMode by pressing Select Team Member 1-10 keybinds
 * `/option PhotoMode_MovementSpeed 1.0` Movement speed
 * `/option PhotoMode_PanSpeedX 1.0` Camera panning speed on X axis
 * `/option PhotoMode_PanSpeedY 1.0` Camera panning speed on Y axis
 * `/option PhotoMode_ChatOnAlt true/false` By default holding Alt will allow player to access chat, but this also disables camera panning which can be an issue if tab gets stuck due to alt tabbing
+* `/option PhotoMode_Emote "all/playername/target,EmoteName"` Plays client sided emote, for list of emotes see [here](https://github.com/super-jenius/Untold/blob/master/fox/Animation.xml)
 * `/option PhotoMode_Looks "all/playername/target,lookspackage"` Applies client sided lookspackage, for list of lookspackages see [here](https://github.com/super-jenius/Untold/blob/master/fox/LooksRDB.xml) or [here](https://github.com/SecretFox/PhotoMode/blob/main/Lookconfig_all.txt)
   * multiple id's can also be separated by using `;`
-  * Second arguments can also start with "reset/keep/clear/hide/restore", these can come helpful when applying certain lookspackages or building complex looks.
+  * Second arguments can also start with "reset/clear/hide/restore", these can come helpful when applying certain lookspackages or building complex looks.
 Reset can be used to restore own looks, but it doesn't work on others.
   * Examples:
     * `/option PhotoMode_Looks "clear;6941926"` Turns player into Geary
     * `/option PhotoMode_Looks "reset"` Returns players original look
     * `/option PhotoMode_Looks "target,clear;6697044"` Turns targeted player into Sonnac
+    * `/option PhotoMode_Looks "target,restore;6697044"` Turns targeted back into normal

 ### Install PhotoMode
 Extract PhotoMode-v1.2.2.zip to `Secret World Legends\Data\Gui\Custom\Flash\`
 Extra: Save `AgarthaTour.txt` to `Secret World Legends\scripts\`